AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ![](assets/unenroll-learners.png)

-For more information see [Unenrolling learners](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/courses.html#Enrollinglearners).
+For more information see [Unenrolling learners](/help/migrated/administrators/feature-summary/courses.md).

 ## Add course modules for Captivate and Presenter {#addcoursemodulesforcaptivateandpresenter}

 You can also publish the course modules to Learning Manager from Adobe Captivate and Adobe Presenter software using the Publish menu.

-1. In Captivate, click **Publish > Publish to Captivate Prime**.
+1. In Captivate, click **Publish > Publish to Learning Manager**.
 1. Provide the sub-domain name or email id and click **Submit**.
 If you have multiple accounts, you are prompted to choose the account.
 1. Log in with Adobe credentials.
 If you do not have an Adobe id, click **Create Account**.
 After authorization, you are directed to module publishing page.
 1. Provide all the basic information about the module and click Publish.

 You can see the published module on the Learning Manager modules page.
-For more information, see [Publish project to Adobe Learning Manager](https://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html).
+For more information, see [Publish project to Adobe Learning Manager](https://helpx.adobe.com/captivate/classic/publish-project-to-captivate-prime.html).

 ## Course effectiveness {#courseeffectiveness}